top of page

 The rehabilitation exercises are extremely time consuming and must be done consistently, and very gradually, at the dogs pace.
 Moving too fast can cause the dog to become even more aggressive.
 Using the wrong methods will actually teach the dog to react aggressively and cause the problem to escalate, which is what happened to Buddy with his 4 previous owners.
 This is why ensuring you are consulting with the proper professionals, not just any trainer, but either a board certified veterinary behaviorist or a trainer specifically trained and certified in behavior by a qualified organization, is crucial to success and to safety.

 I said above that the exercises are time consuming.
 This is an understatement.
 To give you an idea of the time required, I spend a MINIMUM of 2 solid hours EVERY DAY just on exercises, it is usually more like 3-4 solid hours (it is extremely rare for me to spend only 2 hours working with Buddy in a day, but that is the minimum).
 This does not include incidental things I do with Buddy throughout the day when we are not doing formal exercises.
 It is pretty much a full time job if you are going to get results and turn things around for the dog.
 You have to be fully dedicated to the process.
-It is not fun and games, this is serious work.
+While it is important to make the exercises fun for the dig, this is not fun and games, this is serious work.
 But I can tell you that all the work and dedication does pay off in many cases (although, I do have to say, there may be some dogs who might be past the point of being able to be helped - I'll discuss that more in a later post).
-So if you are in the situation where you are dealing with rehabilitating an aggressive dog, I hope this is helpful for you to know.
+So if you are in the situation where you are dealing with rehabilitating a dog displaying aggressive behavior, I hope this is helpful for you to know.

 Health Matters